-CLaMS-Ice takes into account all relevant microphysical processes important for hydration and dehydration of air, such as nucleation of ice, diffusional growth, sublimation, and sedimentation processes that change the amount of water vapor and ice in the air parcel moving along the trajectory.
-The model, based on the two-moment scheme published by Spichtinger and Gierens (2009), has been extensively validated against measurements in cloud chamber experiments (Baumgartner et al., 2022).
-Although the ERA5 temperature interpolated along the trajectory is the main driver of all these processes, it can also be overlaid with temperature fluctuations induced by unresolved gravity waves GW in the coarser meteorological fields, following the method described in Podglajen et al. (2016).
-CLaMS-Ice is initialized at the beginning of the forward trajectories with the insitu observations, i.e. ice water content derived from the combination of FISH and FLASH instruments and ice particle number concentration in the range of 3-937 μ m form the New Ice eXpEriment-Cloud and Aerosol Particle Spectrometer (NIXE-CAPS) (Krämer et al., 2016).
+(2009), has been extensively validated against measurements in cloud chamber experiments (Baumgartner et al., 2022).
+Although the ERA5 temperature interpolated along the trajectory is the main driver of all these processes, it can also be overlaid with temperature fluctuations induced by unresolved GW in the coarser meteorological fields, following the method described in Podglajen et al. (2016).
+CLaMS-Ice is initialized at the beginning of the forward trajectories with the in-situ observations, i.e. ice water content derived from the combination of FISH and FLASH instruments and ice particle number concentration in the range of 3-937 μ m form the New Ice eXpEriment-Cloud and Aerosol Particle Spectrometer (NIXE-CAPS) (Krämer et al., 2016).

-260 Appendix B: Sensitivity studies (type B)
+Appendix B: Sensitivity studies (type B)

-To find the "nearest" CALIPSO and MLS data points, both in time and spaceFor type B air masses, the modeled dehydration events in CLaMS-Ice or FDM do not exhibit sufficient strength to reproduce the significantly drier MLS observations observed along the forward trajectories.
+For type B air masses, the modeled dehydration events in CLaMS-Ice or FDM do not exhibit sufficient strength to reproduce the significantly drier MLS observations observed along the forward trajectories.
 The wet bias present in our model simulations persists even when using CLaMS-Ice with GW parameterization and artificially enhanced ice nucleation rates.
 To further investigate this discrepancy, we conduct additional analyses to evaluate the robustness of our conclusion, which suggests that the disagreement is primarily attributed to the differences in representativeness between the highly resolved in-situ observations and the coarser MLS data.
-First, in Figure B1a, we illustrate the latitudinal dispersion of the type B trajectories across the Northern Hemisphere after three weeks of advection with the ERA5 winds.
-We compare these trajectories with those of type A and M. While the latter two remain confined within the ASM anticyclone, as indicated by the position of the jet (refer to Figure 4b), approximately 15% of the type B trajectories detach from the anticyclone and move into the lowermost stratosphere.
+First, in Figure B1a, we illustrate the latitudinal dispersion of the type B trajectories across the